Healthy Recipes using Wasabi Soy Almonds

 Wasabi Soy Almond Chia Pudding

-A nutritious chia pudding infused with wasabi soy almonds for a unique breakfast or snack option that’s full of healthy fats and fiber.
+A nutritious and satisfying chia pudding topped with wasabi soy almonds for a delightful crunch and flavor.

 - 1/4 cup chia seeds